Ultimate Report: Hidden Email Marketing Secrets

 their contact info (i.e. “opt-in subscribers”) – anything else is deemed SPAM.

-You can convince people to subscribe to your list in a variety way, some more successful than others.
+You can convince people to subscribe to your list in a variety of ways, some more successful than others.

 In the next few chapters, I will supply you with the most powerful means of increasing your opt-in subscribers.